mmcatdb/mmcat/documentation/content/en/user-guide/generation-workflow.md

 If you wish to manually adjust the schema layout, do so by dragging the graph nodes around.
 Once you are done, save the new positions by clicking this button.

 ## Step 3
 Define at least one output Mapping.
 First, select the output Datasource.
 Then define the Mappings.
 You can either load an initial Mapping or create a new one from scratch.
-Both options enable you to edit the Mapping as you go in the [Mapping Editor](../project-documentation/inference.md) using the context menu or the keyboard shortcuts.
+Both options enable you to edit the Mapping as you go in the [Mapping Editor](../project-documentation/inference.md) using the context menu, the keyboard shortcuts or the AccessPath.
 Press "Finish Mapping" when you are done defining your output Mappings.
 To see the results press "Continue".
 See below for full description of Mapping Editor.

 ![Workflow Mapping Addition](/img/add-mappings.png)